DOCtorActoAntohich/project-o/Docs/Specification/Chapter 1 - Lexical Structure.md

 The recommended maximum line length is `120` symbols.

 The recommended tab size is `4` symbols.
 However, it is recommended to use **spaces instead of tabs**.

+Whitespace characters are matched using [Char.IsWhiteSpace](https://docs.microsoft.com/en-us/dotnet/api/system.char.iswhitespace?view=net-6.0) method, so whitespaces are not restricted only to usual spaces and line feed characters.

 ## Comments